Valentinian I: Campaigns in Gaul and Germania

-In 365 the Alamanni crossed the Rhine and invaded Gaul.
-Simultaneously, Procopius – the last scion of the Constantinian dynasty – began his revolt against Valens in the east.
-According to Ammianus, Valentinian received news of both the Alamanni and Procopius' revolt on 1 November while on his way to Paris.
-He initially sent Dagalaifus to fight the Alamanni while he himself made preparations to march east and help Valens.
-After receiving counsel from his court and deputations from the leading Gallic cities begging him to stay and protect Gaul, he decided to remain in Gaul and fight the Alamanni.
+In 365 the Alemanni crossed the Rhine and invaded Gaul.
+Simultaneously, Procopius began his revolt against Valens in the east.
+According to Ammianus, Valentinian received news of both crises on 1 November while on his way to Lutetia.
+He initially sent Dagalaifus to fight the Alemanni while he himself made preparations to march east and help Valens.
+After receiving counsel from his court and deputations from the leading Gallic cities begging him to stay and protect Gaul, he decided to remain and fight the Alemanni.

 Valentinian advanced to Durocortorum and sent two generals, Charietto and Severianus, against the invaders.
-Both generals were promptly defeated and killed.
-In 366, Dagalaifus was sent against the Alamanni but he was also ineffective.
+Both generals were promptly defeated and killed; Dagalaifus took their place in 366, but he was also ineffective.
 Late in the campaigning season Dagalaifus was replaced by Jovinus, a general from the court of Valentinian.
-After several victories along the Meuse river, Jovinus fought and won a pitched battle with the Alamanni near Chalôn.
-After his victory he pushed the Alamanni out of Gaul and was awarded the consulate the following year for his efforts.
+After several victories along the Meuse river, Jovinus fought and won a pitched battle with the Alemanni near Chalôn.
+After his victory he pushed the Alemanni out of Gaul and was awarded the consulate the following year for his efforts.

-In early 367 Valentinian was distracted from launching a punitive expedition against the Alamanni due to crises in Britain and northern Gaul.
-The Alamanni promptly re-crossed the Rhine and plundered Moguntiacum.
-Valentinian succeeded in arranging the assassination of Vithicabius, an Alamannic leader, but Valentinian was more determined to bring the Alamanni under Roman hegemony.
+In early 367, crises in Britain and northern Gaul postponed Valentinian's punitive expedition against the Alemanni, who promptly re-crossed the Rhine and plundered Moguntiacum.
+Valentinian succeeded in arranging the assassination of Vithicabius, an Alemannic leader, but wanted to decisively end the conflict by bringing the Alemanni under Roman hegemony.
 Valentinian spent the entire winter of 367 gathering a massive army for a spring offensive.
 He summoned the Comes Italiae Sebastianus, with the Italian and Illyrian legions, to join Jovinus and Severus, the magister peditum.
-In the spring of 368 Valentinian, his eight-year-old son Gratian and the army crossed the Rhine and Main rivers into Alamannic territory.
-They did not encounter any resistance initially – burning any dwellings or food stores they found along the way.
-Finally, Valentinian fought the Alamanni in the Battle of Solicinium; the Romans were victorious but suffered heavy casualties.
+In the spring of 368 Valentinian, his eight-year-old son Gratian and the army crossed the Rhine and Main rivers into Alemannic territory.
+Initially they encountered no resistance, burning any dwellings or food stores they found along the way.
+Finally, Valentinian fought the Alemanni in the Battle of Solicinium; the Romans were victorious but suffered heavy casualties.
 A temporary peace was reached and Valentinian returned to Trier for the winter.
 During 369, Valentinian ordered new defensive works to be constructed and old structures refurbished along the length of the Rhine's west bank.
 Boldly, he ordered the construction of a fortress across the Rhine in the mountains near modern Heidelberg.
-The Alamanni sent envoys to protest, but they were dismissed.
-The Alamanni attacked the fortress while it was still under construction and destroyed it.
+The Alemanni sent envoys to protest, but they were dismissed.
+The Alemanni attacked the fortress while it was still under construction and destroyed it.